Blackboard

 Office Hours

 I am available in my chambers at the U.S. Court of International Trade most afternoons.
-Please call my secretary, Linda Sue Sloane (Phone 212 264-2237) between 9 am and Noon to make an appointment.
+Please call my secretary, Linda Sue Sloane (Phone 212 264-2237) between 9 am and Noon (Mon.-Thurs.) to make an appointment.
 I will also be glad to speak to any student before or after class.
+I make it a point to be in the cafeteria well before class begins.

 The Library

 I strongly encourage you to use the law library in your research.
-I will ask the law librarian to assist you in that work.
+I have asked Jean Davis, the international law librarian to assist you in that work.
+She is extremely skilled and will help you if you ask.

 Absences